foundriesio/docs/source/zephyr/branching.rst

 The branching rules manage development in a way that allows:

-- Users to see clearly what the differences are between the upstream and Zephyr MicroPlatform versions of each repository,
+- Users to see clearly what the differences are between the upstream and Zephyr microPlatform versions of each repository,
-- Developers to stage local and integrate upstream changes into Zephyr Microplatform branches,
+- Developers to stage local and integrate upstream changes into Zephyr microPlatform branches,
 - Continuous Integration to track versions which should work together for testing and test report generation,
 - Snapshots and releases to track the state of development